-Self closing fire doors have a valuable role in protecting residents in the case of a fire.
-They create a fire safe compartment which prevents fire from spreading rapidly through a building and allowing time for a safe escape, or rescue from the fire brigade.
-However, in the daily lives of elderly residents, these heavy self closing doors can be very problematic.
+Self-closing fire doors have a valuable role in protecting residents in the case of a fire.
+They create a fire-safe compartment that prevents fire from spreading rapidly through a building and allowing time for a safe escape, or rescue from the fire brigade.
+However, in the daily lives of elderly residents, these heavy self-closing doors can be very problematic.

 Here are some of the ways that fire doors can affect the lives of residents: